Tiendil/feeds.fun/README.md

 - [x] scoring
 - [x] scoring rules editing
-- [ ] do not run openai on the old entries
 - [x] use structlog
 - [x] smart tags ordering in gui (by popularity? by module of score?)
 - [ ] fix `network-domain-www-theatlantic-com`